udohsolomon/My_python_deliberate_practice/README.md

 ## Motivation

-I mainly used Matlab extensively during my PhD program for different purposes; to carry out simulation, data analyses and visualization.
+I mainly used Matlab during my PhD program for different purposes; to carry out simulation, data analyses and visualization.

 By now, I have a pretty good working knowledge of Matlab.
 There are obviously many more things that I can learn - in particular building and maintaining matlab modules as well as more [advanced Matlab materials].
 However, the appeal to Python has always been there for me for a few reasons as I focus on machine learning and data science: